Deletion and Insertion Tests in Regression Models: Experimental Results

 Our implementation of KS used 120,000 samples.
 Our implementation of IG used a Riemann sum on 500 points to approximate the line integrals.
 The hyperparameters for other XAI methods are summarized in Appendix~\ref{sec:otherxais}.

 The ABCs and their differences are summarized in Table \ref{tb:diffABC}.
 There we see numerically that KS was best for the insertion ABC and IG was second best.
 For the deletion measure it was essentially a three way tie for best among KS, IG and DeepLift.

-The simple gradient based methods were disappointing with vanilla grad worse than random.
+The simple gradient based methods were disappointing.
+In particular, vanilla grad was worse than random.
+We note that vanilla grad uses a default variable scaling.
+We used the standard deviation of each input while another choice is to scale each variable to the interval $[0,1]$.
+Neither of these choices use the specific baseline-target pair and this could cause poor performance.

 The difference between KS and IG was not very large.
 Thus even in this setting where there are lots of binary predictors, IG was able to closely mimic KS.
 We see in Table~\ref{tb:diffABC} that insertion ABCs are on average higher than deletion ABCs for this policy.

 {While KS and IG and LIME and DeepLIFT make use of reference values in computation of feature attributions, vanilla grad and Input$\times$Gradient do not require one to specify reference values.
 They are determined only by local information around the target data.
 Since our ABC criterion is defined in terms of reference values it is not surprising that methods which use those reference values get larger ABC values.
 It is interesting that a method like Input$\times$Gradient that does not even know the baseline we compare to can do as well as it does here. } We note that DeepLIFT does reasonably well compared to KS and IG, even though DeepLIFT is derived without any axiomatic properties such as the Aumann-Shapley axioms. \citet{ancona2017towards} pointed out a connection wherein DeepLIFT can be interpreted as the approximation of a Riemann sum of IG by a single step with average value in spite of the difference in their computational procedures.
 Their implementation details are also summarized in Appendix \ref{sec:otherxais}.